catfukumaru/Portfolio/README.md

 **🤝  Feedback**
 If you have time then I would encourage you to give me constructive feedback and ideas for improvement.
 When giving feedback please be detailed, give examples and comment your code clearly.

+## LICENSE
+© [Milagros Omoruyi Ihordal] [2025].
+All rights reserved.
+This repository is provided for educational and reference purposes only.
+No permission is granted for reuse, modification, or distribution.